dhruvraj-techsur/team2_dummy_repo/client/README.md

-# React Login & Dashboard App

-A minimal React + TypeScript + Vite application implementing user authentication (login, dashboard, logout) with client-side validation and protected routes.
+# Client App – React + TypeScript + Vite

-## Features

-- Login form with email/password and validation
-- Error handling and loading states
-- JWT/session-based authentication
-- Protected dashboard route (only accessible when logged in)
-- Logout functionality
+This is the client-side application for the project, built with React, TypeScript, and Vite.

-## Getting Started
+## 🚀 Getting Started

-### Install dependencies
+1. **Install dependencies:**